United States of America - Maryland, Germantown

 - Completion of a university-based archaeological field school.

-- Minimum two (2) years of supervisory experience (e.g., Crew Chief).
+- Minimum of four (4) years of supervisory experience (e.g., Field Director).

-- Knowledgeable of geophysical survey methodologies such as sub-bottom-profiler (SBP) systems, ultra-high resolution seismic (UHRS) systems, Side scan sonar data collection, and Marine magnetometer data collection.
+- Experience with geophysical survey methodologies such as sub-bottom-profiler (SBP) systems, ultra-high resolution seismic (UHRS) systems, Side scan sonar data collection, and Marine magnetometer data collection.

 - Demonstrated use of Hypack software and associated data analysis modules.